steveram/objective-c/SwiftStart.md

 ##Copy and paste examples:
 ###INIT
 Instantiate a new PubNub instance.
 Only the subscribeKey is mandatory.
-Also include publishKey if you intend to publish from this instance, and the secretKey if you wish to perform PAM administrative operations from this instance.
+Also include publishKey if you intend to publish from this instance.

-***It is not a best practice to include the secret key in client-side code for security reasons.***

 	let client : PubNub
 	let config : PNConfiguration